SentryTrace/sentrytrace-research/README.md

 - All data is anonymized and redacted
 - No intrusive exploitation beyond validation
 - No sensitive data is disclosed
-- Findings are documented for educational and awareness purposes
+- Findings are documented for awareness and education

 ---

 ## 📬 Contact

-collaboration:

-**contact@sentrytrace.com**
+contact@sentrytrace.com

 ---

-## ⚡ Note
+## ⚡ Final Note

-SentryTrace is not just about finding exposures —
+SentryTrace is not about collecting findings.

-it is about understanding how small weaknesses can become **real attack vectors** when combined.
+It is about understanding how small weaknesses evolve into real attack paths when combine

----